dylanmm/LISB/README.md

 $ make
 $ ./LISB path/to/file.lb
 ```
+LISB expects one parameter, a path to a `.lb` file to evaluate.
+Examples are included in the `tests/` directory.
+LISB will evaluate, and then print the global symbol table.

 # LISB
 **Lots of Irritating Superfluous Brackets**, or as I like to refer to it, an overly complicated way to implement the Nth Fibonacci number.